An Effort To Save The Earth: How To Recycle Plastic Drinking Straws 🥤

-- People Prefer Drinking Beverages With A Straw – Different reasons come to mind when thinking why people prefer to drink with a straw.
+- People prefer drinking beverages with a straw.
+Different reasons come to mind when thinking about why people prefer to drink with a straw.
 Personal hygiene is a primary example.
 People think drinking through a straw is a cleaner way to quench your thirst rather than directly drinking from the cup.

-- Some people are just straight-up lazy! – This one is almost self-explanatory.
-What better way to drink than not to even hold your cup, right?
+- Some people are just straight-up lazy!
+This one is almost self-explanatory.
+What better way to drink than not to even holding your cup, right?
 Let the plastic drinking straw do it for you!